migalabs/goteth/README.md

 - [go](https://go.dev/doc/install) preferably on its 1.21 version or above.
 Go also needs to be executable from the terminal.
 - Clickhouse DB
 - Access to an Ethereum consensus archival node (we have only tested using lighthouse in archival mode, other clients/configs might not work).
 IMPORTANT: Goteth requires the `/eth/v2/debug/beacon/states` endpoint enabled.
+To be able to fetch blob sidecars, the `--supernode` flag must be enabled in Lighthouse after Fulu hardfork.
 - Access to an Ethereum execution node (optional)
 - Access to a Clickhouse server database (use native port, usually 9000)

 ## Cloning

 Goteth uses a fork of [github.com/attestantio/go-relay-client](https://github.com/attestantio/go-relay-client) as a git submodule.
 In order to be able to run goteth, you will need to clone the submodule as well with: `--recurse-submodules` flag.

 ## Installation